 Head To Head

-Darren England will take charge of only his second-ever Pools game this weekend when he’s the man in the middle for trip to Notts County – just as he was due to be for the original fixture which was postponed.
+Joe Hull will take charge of his sixth Pools game but his first of the current season when he’s the man in the middle for our weekend trip to Notts County.